joshhornby/joshhornby.github.io/_posts/2025-09-01-shaping-team-boundaries.md

 - **Say no to operational catch-all work**.
 If a product team needs ongoing support, that's a sign the problem should be solved by investing in documentation, self-serve tooling, or a dedicated platform not by repeatedly handing tasks to the enabling team.

-When you get this right, the enabling team creates real leverage raising the bar for everyone, without getting stuck as the default "fixers".
+When you get this right, the enabling team creates real leverage: raising the bar for everyone, without getting stuck as the default "fixers".
 Product teams actually get stronger, the enabling team avoids burnout, and the system flows instead of clogs.

 ## Example Three: The Platform Team That Became a Product Team

 Let's check back in with Acme Org.
 After a few years of rapid growth, things start to creak: every product team manages their own deployment scripts, each has a slightly different way of wiring up authentication, monitoring is a grab-bag of open-source dashboards and half-finished alerts.
 Developers spend more time debugging infrastructure than building features.

 Leadership decides it's time to get serious about scale and reliability.
 They form a Platform Team.
-The goal: build and own the paved path for the rest of engineering, central CI/CD pipelines, a standard way to log and trace requests, a shared authentication service, and reusable tooling for standing up new microservices.
+The goal: build and own the paved path for the rest of engineering.
+Central CI/CD pipelines, a standard way to log and trace requests, a shared authentication service, and reusable tooling for standing up new microservices.
 Product teams are now supposed to rely on these internal services, so they can stay focused on customer problems.

 ![Graph showing a liability map in grid form](/assets/images/platform-product-team-org-design.png)